 Children often have an answer in mind when they ask a question about sex.
 So you might want to ask the child what they think the answer is.
 This can provide you with clues about what the child needs to know.
 As with almost everything else, if you don’t know the answer, be honest with your child.
 Tell him or her that you don’t know, but will do your best to find the answer.
 Then research the answer, and get back to your child.
 Children will feel as though you take their questions seriously, and that they can ask your opinion in the future.

 Although you may have been open about talking to your children about sex from an early age, as teenagers they will face these questions firsthand.
-Teenagers who experiment with sex are forced to deal with the related problems of contraception, sexually transmitted infections (STIs), privacy, and the general ups and downs of a sexual relationship.
-Therefore, it is a crucial time to offer the information they need and be emotionally supportive.
-Research suggests that it may be helpful to talk repeatedly about these issues as opposed to having the “Big Talk” and then walking away from the subject.
+Teenagers who experiment with sex are forced to deal with the related problems of contraception, sexually transmitted infections, privacy, and the general ups and downs of a sexual relationship.
+Teenage years are a crucial time to offer the information they need and be emotionally supportive.
+Research suggests that it may be helpful to talk repeatedly about these issues as opposed to having the “big talk” and then walking away from the subject.

-Although these conversations may seem awkward at first, over time talking about sex with your kids will become more natural.
+Although these conversations may seem awkward at first, talking about sex with your kids will become more natural over time.
 It shows you care about and respect them and their bodies, which hopefully will bring you closer together.